-- 1. Describe the various heat exchangers used in a packaging facility, their key components, and applications. - 2.
+- 1. Describe the various heat exchangers used in producing spirits, their key components, and applications. - 2.
 Demonstrate how the configuration of a heat exchanger influences the exchanger design and performance. - 3.
 Explain, using the principles of heat transfer, how heat is transferred in a heat exchanger, and the factors affecting the rate of heat transfer. - 4.
-Be able to select and size the appropriate heat exchanger for an application in a packaging facility and explain the pros and cons of your selection. - 5.
-Explain why the actual performance of a heat exchanger varies from design and how this can be managed in a packaging facility.
+Select and size the appropriate exchanger for an application in a distillery and explain the pros and cons of your selection. - 5.
+Explain why the actual performance of an exchanger varies from design and how this can be managed in a distillery.